 Image Source

-Usually around the world, you eat, drink, party, kiss, wish and go to bed to wake up late tomorrow forgetting all your new year’s resolution.
-It is actually quite different in Italy.
-Italians stay awake to watch the sunrise of the very first day of the year.
-If you really want to indulge deeply into the Italian New Years, get ready to gulp down a few cups of espresso.
+Usually, around the world, you eat, drink, party, kiss, wish and go to bed to wake up late tomorrow, forgetting all your New Year’s resolutions.
+It is quite different in Italy.
+Italians stay awake to watch the sunrise on the very first day of the year.
+If you want to indulge intensely in the Italian New Year, get ready to gulp a few cups of espresso.
 Give an end to your New Year in Italy celebration by watching a new day unfold.
+While most may argue this, the best thing about Italy has to be the traditions followed in different parts of the country rather than its food.
+Italy is highly diverse regarding welcoming tourists and satisfying everyone’s needs.

 Price: Free